UNDP-Data/geohub/documentation/docs/analytics/dynamic_vector.md

 # Dynamic vector layers

 The concept of *geospatial analytics* is central to Geographic Information Systems(GIS) and is assimilated with **generating** new data/information and usually results in new data layers.
-While traditional GIS are well equipped to handle these types of problems, conducting spatial analytics in a web environment is much more complicated due to limitations of bandwidth, memory, etc.
+While traditional GIS are well equipped to handle these types of operations, conducting spatial analytics in a web environment is much more complicated due to limitations in terms of bandwidth, memory, network connecticity, etc.
 It is common practive to represent a spatial analytics model or operation using graphs.
 This has the advantage to increase the clarity and better communicate the core of the analytical model or concept by clearly identifying the inputs, outputs and the internal operations inside the model.

 <figure markdown="span">